tuhinjubcse/SarcasmGeneration-ACL2020/README.md

   - <h1> To just retrieve the commonsense keyword associated with the input (RETRIEVE) </h1>
-    - Download the retreival corpus from the timestamp of the experiment (https://drive.google.com/file/d/1lE_RqFQKDdmBxXtHBT5tEvzpdITHybUC/view?usp=sharing)
+    - Download the retreival corpus from the timestamp of the experiment and put inside data folder (https://drive.google.com/file/d/1lE_RqFQKDdmBxXtHBT5tEvzpdITHybUC/view?usp=sharing)

     - cd comet-commonsense